-- → peace and tranquillity

-- ightarrow horticultural excellence and diversity

-- $\rightarrow$ historic/heritage values

-- → artistic expression of Kāpiti identity

-- $\rightarrow$ novel play opportunities

-- → may include rongoā gardens, maara kai, mahinga kai.
+- ightarrow peace and tranquillity - ightarrow horticultural excellence and diversity - \rightarrow historic/heritage values - \rightarrow artistic expression of Kāpiti identity - \rightarrow novel play opportunities - → may include rongoā gardens, maara kai, mahinga kai.

-Management standard Description New Zealand benchmark Current LOS Premium A high-use/high-profile park that people often take visitors to, or will travel some distance to visit.
-High-quality and unique assets are provided and maintained to a high standard.
+Management standard1 Description New Zealand benchmark Current LOS Premium A high-use/high-profile park that people often take visitors to, or will travel some distance to visit.
+High- quality and unique assets are provided and maintained to a high standard.
 This is a Kāpiti specific category and not measured nationally.
-The Council currently has 2.48 ha per 1,000 residents (identified in Part 3).
-Standard Not applicable Basic Not applicable raitoj.
+The Council currently has 2.48 ha per 1,000 residents Standard Not applicable (identified in Part 3).
+Basic Not applicable Fall SJ.